SigismundBT/RandomSharkBot/README.md

 ---

+## 🧭 Version History

+### V12 (Legacy)
+- Featured Reaction Role system (with support for standard and custom emojis)
+- Included many features, but with a redundant and static structure
+- Configuration was hardcoded or edited via fixed data files
+- Used AWS DynamoDB for data storage
+- Designed for a single Discord server (no dynamic multi-server support)

+### V14 (Current & Final Version)
+- Designed with the potential for future commercial-scale bots in mind
+- Major technical overhaul with full multi-server support
+- Simplified and streamlined structure based on lessons from V12
+- All configuration done via in-Discord commands (message or slash commands)
+- Added Welcome/Leave messages, auto role assignment, and birthday reminder system
+- Migrated from DynamoDB to Firebase Realtime Database
+- Introduced cron-based birthday notifications
+- Added React-based birthday setting webpage

 ## 🤓 Author

-Developed by [@SigismundBT](https://github.com/SigismundBT) (AKA E_Phrygian) — Full-stack hobbyist with a passion for automation, music, and clean code.
+Developed by [@SigismundBT](https://github.com/SigismundBT) (AKA E\_Phrygian) — Full-stack hobbyist with a passion for automation, music, and clean code.